Top Dutch Solar Racing: Green Lightning

 Designed and built for the 2019 edition of the Bridgestone World Solar Challenge.
 The aerodynamic shape of Green Lightning was special for its time, as it was one of the first solar cars with a 'monohull', or 'bullet', shape.
-Next to the original shape, Green Lightning had more innovations, like the four wheel steering system and the composite leaf springs.
-By using the four wheel steering system, the solar car was able to drive at an angle, which reduced the aerodynamic drag.
+Next to the original shape, Green Lightning included innovations like the four-wheel steering system and the composite leaf springs.
+By using the four-wheel steering system, the solar car was able to drive at an angle, which reduced the aerodynamic drag.
 The composite leaf springs contributed to the stability of the vehicle and made the vehicle lighter.
 The total weight Green Lightning without a driver was 144.5 kilograms.